 Wash and dry the carrots, peppers, onions and herbs.

-Slice up the potatoes and carrots and place into a lightly oiled pan.
+Slice up the potatoes and carrots and place them into a lightly oiled pan.

 Slice the onions and jalapeno, tear up the herbs, and add them to the potatoes and carrots.
 Then spray with a bit of olive oil.